 Once you arrive at the hospital, there is usually a central reception.
 And also an A&E. This is for all the emergencies!
 Make sure to bring your Gesundheitskarte (proof of health insurance) and your passport when you go to a hospital.

 So, you are wondering who pays for the hospital visit?
 It depends on your type of health insurance.

 There are various options here, for example:

 - travel insurance provider

 My experience is that it is always best to call your provider and ask!
-It has come in really handy to always carry around my health insurance provider’s hotline in my purse!
+It has come in handy to always carry around my health insurance provider’s hotline in my purse!
 So I can always ring them up.

 #4 Why do I call the fire brigade in case of emergency in Germany?!

 Firstly, the emergency numbers in Germany are 110 (police) and 112 (fire brigade).
 Strangely enough, in Germany, you call the fire brigade in case of health-related emergencies.

-Quickly afterwards they will forward your information to the nearest hospital or fire brigade – depending on the kind of emergency you are reporting.
+Quickly afterward, they will forward your information to the nearest hospital or fire brigade – depending on the kind of emergency you are reporting.
 Importantly, don’t be confused in the following case.
 If someone has a heart attack and a German says, ‘I’m calling the fire brigade’!

 ‘I’m calling for help!’